ldidry/lutim/README.md

 * keep\_ip\_during: when you delete IP addresses of image's senders with `script/lutim cron cleanbdd`, the IP addresses of images older than `keep_ip_during` days will be deleted (default is 365) ;
 * broadcast\_message: put some string (not HTML) here and this message will be displayed on all LUTIm pages (not in JSON responses) ;
 * allowed\_domains: array of authorized domains for API calls.
 Example: `['http://1.example.com', 'http://2.example.com']`.
 If you want to authorize everyone to use the API: `['*']` ;
 * default\_delay: what is the default time limit for files?
-Valid values are 0, 1, 7, 30 and 365.
+Valid values are 0, 1, 7, 30 and 365 ;
+* max\_delay: if defined, the images will be deleted after that delay (in days), even if they were uploaded with "no delay" (or value superior to max\_delay) option and a warning message will be displayed on homepage.

 ##Usage
 ```